wildlarva/mcdecoder/src_docs/dev_design.rst

     ============================= ==========================================================
     Directory                     Description of contents
     ============================= ==========================================================
-    ctest                         Tests for generated decoders
     docs                          Documents published to GitHub Pages
-    examples                      Example files used in tutorials and other documents src                           Source files to implement a mcdecoder src/test                      Tests for mcdecoder
-    src_docs                      RST files to generate documents in docs directory test                          Files used for both mcdecoder tests and generated decoder tests
+    examples                      Example files used in tutorials and other documents src                           Source files to implement a mcdecoder src_docs                      RST files to generate documents in docs directory tests/common                  Common files used for both unit tests and feature tests tests/feature                 Feature tests for mcdecoders.
+                                  This is mainly for testing generated decoders tests/module                  Unit tests for mcdecoder modules
     ============================= ==========================================================